123354353/fangkuaidashi/README.md

-  "Guess the Dice Points" is a dice guessing game.
-The game has a novel style and simple operation.
-It supports 1-10 dice and can be shaken whenever and wherever you want.
+  There are 52 cards in total.

+  You need to remember all the cards, including their colors and points.

+  You have plenty of time and opportunities.

+  You can start remembering after 10 seconds.

+  Be as accurate and fast as possible.

-    contact us: :  lker97@163.com
+  contact us: :  geluker990@163.com